iheartradio/Henson/docs/contrib.rst

 ``contrib`` Packages
 ====================

-While it is possible to build your own plugins for Henson, the following is
+While it is possible to build your own plugins, the Henson contrib package contains those that we think will most enhance your application.
-included:

 .. toctree::
    :maxdepth: 1